 Smartphones are an extension of our personality.
 There are in-built processes like geofencing that enable the use of location-based data to track, market, and alert administrators.
-Do you want to harness the power of location-based marketing, then understanding what is geofencing is crucial for you to take the next step.
+If you want to harness the power of location-based marketing, then understanding what geofencing is crucial for you to take the next step.

 In this article, we will be delving deeper into the aspects of geofencing and try to understand its role in marketing.